Nephew20/Note-Taker/README.md

   - npm install uuid
 - Lastly, run **npm start** or **node server.js** to run the back end where a link will take you to the website

-Click here to be taken to the deployed site : [here](https://mighty-temple-98807.herokuapp.com/)
+Link to the deployed site : [Deployed Site](https://mighty-temple-98807.herokuapp.com/)

 ## Contact Info